cmsunu28/loomlight-16/README.md

 ## Design Issues
 There are a few non-breaking design issues in this version of the Loomlight.
 - Long text will not appear on the screen due to size, which results in cut-off text when the .wif file indicates a pick with many shafts.
 The same goes for .wif files with long names.
 I mostly use this screen to confirm that the pick is advancing and to check the number of the pick, which appears without issue.
+- The screen is placed slightly high for the height of the person weaving, and it is possible that you will have to duck down a little to read it in detail.
+This placement is necessary because of the motion of the middle shaft levers.
+- The SD card is slightly difficult to remove.
+It is recommended to put a piece of tape on the end of it to serve as a pull tab, making it easier to remove.

 ## Materials
 In addition to what is available in the repo, you will need: